opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 The function returns the computed threshold value.
 Currently, the Otsu's method is implemented only for 8-bit images.

-The function is parallelized with the TBB library except the Otsu's method.

 .. image:: pics/threshold.png